 - The two guided research courses require prior consultation with physics faculty. - Physics specialization subject courses: It is recommended to choose from the dedicated courses offered by the physics faculty.
 The course descriptions can be found in section 5.4 of the handbook.
 General lectures and labs cannot be used as specialization subjects.
-A list of possible specialization subject courses can be found in the module description on page 9, some require the consent of the instructor(s).
+A exemplary list of possible specialization subject courses can be found in the module description on page 9, some require the consent of the instructor(s).
 Any course not listed there requires prior consultation and approval of a physics program coordinator.

 At least one of the specialization subject courses must involve student presentations as a major component (please consult the course instructor).
-The recommended Seminar (literature reviews) 200341 does satisfy this requirement.

-• Additional courses
+Additional courses

-- Home School Electives, 10 ECTS credits in total.
+- Home School Electives.
+10 ECTS credits in total.